 How long will the Shockwave therapy for tennis elbow last?

-Extracorporeal shockwave therapy is a safe an effective treatment modality in the management of chronic cases of tennis elbow.?
-In most cases the outcome can better than alterative more invasive procedures.
+Extracorporeal shockwave therapy is a safe effective treatment modality in the management of chronic cases of tennis elbow.
+In most cases, the outcome can better than alternative more invasive procedures.

 Ashe MC, McCauley T, Khan KM (2004) Tendinopathies of the upper extremity.
 A paradigm shift.
 J Hand Ther, 17, 329?334.